ccovascosta/passage-selection/README.md

 #### Option 1: Command Line

-1. Ensure config.json is Set Up:
+1. Ensure config.json is set up:

  - Edit the config.json file to point to the sample_data folder and provide an utterance.

-2. Run the Pipeline from the Command Line:
+2. Run the pipeline from the command Lline:

 ```bash
 python src/main.py